-Located in the Met's south lobby, the Arnold and Marie Schwartz Gallery Met hosts works by some of the contemporary art world's most innovative and provocative figures.
-Created by General Manager Peter Gelb and curated by Dodie Kazanjian, the venue continues and reaffirms the Met's long history of groundbreaking relationships with major visual artists—such as Chagall and Hockney—while fostering new opportunities for collaboration.
-Admission to the Schwartz Gallery Met is free to ticket holders and the general public.
+Located in the Met’s south lobby, the Arnold and Marie Schwartz Gallery Met hosts works by some of the contemporary art world’s most innovative and provocative figures.
+Conceived by General Manager Peter Gelb and Dodie Kazanjian, the founding director and curator, the venue continues and reaffirms the Met’s long history of groundbreaking relationships with major visual artists—such as Chagall and Hockney—while fostering new opportunities for collaboration.
+Admission to the Schwartz Gallery Met is free to ticket holders and to the general public.

-Gallery Met will reopen for the 2013–14 season in late September with an exhibition tied to the Met premiere of Nico Muhly's Two Boys.
+Gallery Met is closed for the summer and will reopen in September with an exhibition tied to one of the 2015–16 season’s new productions.

 Gallery Met History